DataDog/apps/README.md

-# DataDog Developer Platform
+# DataDog Apps

-The DataDog Developer Platform allows third party developers to create Apps that extend the native functionality offered by DataDog.
+DataDog Apps allow third party developers to extend the native functionality offered by DataDog.
 This initiative is in a private alpha release, please contact Datadog support to request access.

 ## Documentation